 Buildout pursuant to the CWP could also create new sources of shade and shadow, light, and glare.
 The Countywide Plan would introduce development in most regions that is relatively minimal due to the low density and low-rise nature of development and would not introduce skyscrapers, assemblages of tall buildings, freeway flyovers, or large hillside developments.
 Exceptions to the low-scale development allowed in the unincorporated county include areas of the Valley region where commercial, industrial, and medium-density residential uses would be allowed.
-However, the Countywide Plan has policies aimed at the visual compatibility of new development and redevelopment.
+However, the Countywide Plan has policies aimed at the visual compatibility of new development and redevelopment projects with existing land uses and goals and policies that advocate for context-appropriate development.
 Furthermore, many of the Valley region areas planned for urbanized land uses are within the plan areas of specific plans and community plans that provide additional guidance related to building scale, including policies, development standards, and design guidelines.